nus-cs2113-AY2021S2/ip/docs/README.md

 ### `bye` - Exits the program

-Exits the program, saving all tasks in the list to `data\duke.csv`
+Exits the program, saving all tasks in the list to `./data/duke.csv`.
+If Duke encounters any issues while saving the file, it will give you the choice to try re-exporting the file, or to exit without saving.

 Format: